quicwg/multipath/draft-ietf-quic-multipath.md

 {{Section 5.3 of QUIC-RECOVERY}} regardless of the path through which PATH_ACK frames are received.
 This approach will provide good results as long as acknowledgements are sent consistently over the same paths.
-If the acknowledgement sender
+If at any time the sender revisits its sending preferences, this can also change the paths that are used to send acknowledgements.
-revisits its sending preferences, the set of paths can change.
-However, this is not very different from route changes on a single path.
+However, this is not very
+different from route changes on a single path.
 The RTT, RTT variance and PTO estimates will rapidly converge to reflect the new conditions.